-We use the information breakdown analysis~\cite{Pola2003} which further dissects mutual information \(I_{\rm tot}\) into three components, allowing us to assess the amount of contributions of individual readout components \(I_{\rm lin}\), signal similarity among readout components \(I_{\rm sigsim}\), and the noise correlation in the readouts \(I_{\rm cor}\).
+We used the information breakdown analysis~\cite{Pola2003} which further dissects mutual information \(I_{\rm tot}\) into three components, allowing us to assess the amount of contributions of individual readout components \(I_{\rm lin}\), signal similarity among readout components \(I_{\rm sigsim}\), and noise correlation in readouts \(I_{\rm cor}\).
 The quantity \(I_{\rm lin}\) measures the total amount of information that would be transmitted if all readout components were independent, which is given by

-where \(y_j\) is the $j$-th component of the readout.
+where \(Y_j\) is the $j$-th component of the readout.
 The quantity \(I_{\rm sigsim}\) measures the information loss arising from the redundancy due to overlaps between the tuning curves of each readout component, which is given by

-where the independent population response \(\mathbf{y}_{\rm ind}\) is defined by the distribution
+where the independent population response \(Y_{\rm ind}\) is defined by the distribution

-The last component \(I_{\rm cor}\) accounts for the rest part of \(I_{\rm tot}\), that is, the total amount of information due to noise correlations in the readout
+The last component \(I_{\rm cor}\) accounts for the rest part of \(I_{\rm tot}\), that is, the total amount of information due to noise correlations in the readout.